rudransh-v/web_vulnscan_project/README.md

 # VulnScan - Lightweight Web Vulnerability Scanner

-Enterprise SIEM tools like Splunk and Nessus cost thousands per year.
 VulnScan is a lightweight, open-source web vulnerability scanner that detects security issues in real time, classifies severity, and generates professional reports — the core SOC workflow, built from scratch in Python.

 ## Problem Statement